This site contains affiliate links. Please see Policies for more information.

 - Add the meat, bones, and skin to the Instant Pot.
 I grouped the bones and skin on one size of the Instant Pot so that they were easier to remove later.

-- Pour the rest of the ingredients to the Instant Pot.
+- Pour the rest of the ingredients into the Instant Pot.
 Close the lid and turn the pressure valve to sealing.
 Remember to use dry rice when cooking in the Instant Pot.
+64 ounces chicken broth, 2 cups zucchini, 1 cup carrots, 1 tsp black pepper, 1/2 cup brown rice , 1.5 cups salsa

 - Cook on high pressure using the soup setting for 25 minutes.
 When the Instant Pot is done cooking let the pressure release naturally or release the pressure by turning the valve a little then closing it again.
 This will release a little pressure at a time and prevent the soup from shooting out of the valve.

-- Remove the bone and skin from the soup the serve.
-Garnish with chopped avocado, cilantro, and/or tortilla strips and cheese.
+- Remove the bone and skin from the pot and serve the soup.
+Garnish with chopped avocado, cilantro, tortilla strips or cheese.

 Stove Top:

-- Cook the carrots and zucchini in 1 T olive oil for 5-10 minutes
+- Cook the carrots and zucchini in 1 tbsp of olive oil for 5-10 minutes 1 cup carrots, 2 cups zucchini

-- Pull the chicken off the bone.
-I put it all on a cutting board and then cut it into smaller pieces before putting it into the pot.
-A huge step that I used to skip (because it’s icky) is putting the skin, drumsticks, and wings into the pot.
-Don’t skip that step.
-It adds a lot of moisture and taste, and you’re going to take out all the yucky stuff before you eat the soup.
-Trust me on this one.
-Go ahead.
-Close your eyes and put the drumsticks and wings in.
+- Next, pull the chicken off of the bone.
+I put it all on a cutting board and then cut the meat into smaller pieces before putting it all into the pot.
+The skin, bones, drumsticks, and wings all go into the pot.
+Please don’t skip that step.
+It adds a lot of moisture and, most importantly, taste.
+This bone broth will have more health benefits and better flavor.
+Win-win!
+1 whole chicken

 - Let it simmer (slow boil) on the stove for an hour.
 Or two.
 Or three.